Andrea-C/Thunderbird-email-archive-ML-assistant/_Docs/DevelopmentPlan.md

    - If beneficial, consider analyzing attachment metadata (e.g., filenames, file types) to further refine classification (though the current requirements say to ignore attachments).
 5. **Auto-Archive**
    - Optionally automate archiving actions (e.g., an “auto-archive” feature) after classification if the user permits.

 ---

+## 12. Folder Structure Persistence

+### Storage Implementation
+- Folder structures are stored using `browser.storage.local` API
+- Each folder structure is stored with key format: `folders_${accountId}`
+- Structure includes folder paths, names, and selection states
+- Persists across Thunderbird restarts
+- Automatically deleted when extension is uninstalled

+### Folder Structure Lifecycle
+1. Initial Load
+   - Load current folder structure from Thunderbird
+   - If saved structure exists:
+     - Use saved selection states for existing folders
+     - For new folders, use default selection logic (user folders selected)
+   - If no saved structure:
+     - Use default selection logic (user folders selected, system folders unselected)

+2. Updates
+   - Save structure whenever folder selection changes
+   - Merge changes when folders are added/removed from mailbox
+   - Preserve user's folder selections across sessions

+3. Deletion
+   - Remove from storage when model is deleted
+   - Clean up when extension is uninstalled

+### Selection Rules
+- New user folders: Selected by default
+- New system folders: Unselected by default
+- Existing folders: Use saved selection state
+- Deleted folders: Removed from saved structure

+---